groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/jpeg.en.md

   code_samples:
     # code sample loop
-    - title: "How to Sign Document with Image"
+    - title: "How to Affix an Image Signature to a Document"
       content: |
-        This example demonstrates how add an image signature to a document.
+        This example illustrates the procedure for applying an image signature to a specific page within a document.
         {{< landing/code title="Java">}}
         ```csharp {style=abap}

-        // Provide path to a source document
+        // Provide the source document as an argument
         using (Signature signature = new Signature("input.jpeg"))
         {
-            // Create options instance with path to an image
+            // Specify the path to the image in the signature configuration
             ImageSignOptions options = new ImageSignOptions("image.jpg")
             {
-                // Customize signature size and affected pages
+                // Define the dimensions and target pages for the signature
                 Left = 50,
                 Top = 50,
                 AllPages = true
             };

-            // Sign and save the document
+            // Execute the application of the signature to the document
             SignResult result = signature.Sign("output.jpeg", options);
         }